mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Mana Barrier receives a bonus to its spell resistance  equal to the barrier’s Force.
 If the target had no resistance , but instead has an Object Resistance threshold, increase the threshold by 1 for every increment of 3 Force in the Mana Barrier (round up).
-See p.
-194 for more information on mana barriers.

 #### Petrify (Physical)